sunjiamin0824/CRISPR-Local/README.md

 Column 7:	The number of exact, 1-error, 2-error, 3-error and 4-error matches found.
 Column 8:	The gene and position in which exact match was found.
 (If there is no exact match, then denoted by NA) Column 9:	The name of exon where the sgRNA located(split by ;).
-Column 10:	The number that split by ":" means "TSS position", "exon start position", "length of exon", "relative positon of sgRNA against exon" and "relative positon of sgRNA against TSS", respectively.
+Column 10:	The number that split by ":" means "TSS position", "exon start position", "length of exon", "relative position of sgRNA against exon" and "relative position of sgRNA against TSS", respectively.
 Column 11:	The highest off-target score between sgRNA and all off-target sites.(There is no available off-target scoring method for Cpf1 sgRNA, denoted by NA)
 ```
-####  (2) Program UD-build (if nessesary):
+####  (2) Program UD-build (if necessary):

 * This script use to accept user's data to build user's sgRNA database.
 * According to the contents and format of the data file, different methods was used to design sgRNAs and build database.